-Occupational therapy practitioners have an educational background in areas such as anatomy and biology, human development, kinesiology (study of movement), psychology, and client-centered care.
-This puts OT practitioners in the unique position to provide holistic care, or care focusing on the whole person and their accompanying needs.
+Occupational therapy practitioners have an educational background in areas such as anatomy and biology, human development, kinesiology (the study of movement), psychology, and client-centered care.
+This puts OT practitioners in a unique position to provide holistic care, or care that focuses on the whole person and their accompanying needs.

 If your child is referred for OT services, they will first complete a comprehensive evaluation as a way to fully understand your child, your family, and your needs and goals.
 Once this is completed, your OT can assist your child and family with developing skills in many areas.
 Below is a listing and brief description of some of the most common areas addressed in occupational therapy for autism.

 Emotion regulation skills involve the skills needed to successfully manage and cope with emotions.
 This can include identifying emotions in one’s self and in others, understanding different emotions, and being able to appropriately seek out a helpful coping skill.
 Children with autism generally have difficulties in this area.
 Often, they have a tough time reading emotions and utilizing ways to manage intense emotions.
 An occupational therapist can help your child with all areas described above.
 They may use a variety of methods including role-play activities, games, video modeling, and direct, one-on-one practice.

 Some of the most common social skills and peer interaction skills include greeting others appropriately, using eye contact when speaking, understanding the flow of conversation, being able to read other’s cues and body language, and understanding how others are feeling or what they might be thinking.
 These are all areas that your child with autism might have difficulty with.

 Most commonly, children with autism have difficulty understanding the “rules” of social interactions.
 Again, an occupational therapist can assist with all of these skills.
 This will likely involve role-play, the use of peers as models, and using creative ways to help your child better understand social norms and unwritten rules of social communication.